-Twycross Zoo is twice the size of London Zoo but with less animals.
+Twycross Zoo is twice the size of London Zoo but with fewer animals.
 It makes for a very pleasant day out, rain or shine, of which we had both on the day of our visit.

 We visited one changeable Sunday using the tickets we had left as part of the #StayPlayExplore deal.
 We highly recommend a trip to Twycross Zoo.